Blog

 Scene four:

-The woman on the table has the cloth sucked into her mouth like she is breathing air in. the man in the mask is faintly seen in the background.
-Large dragon cuffs with onyx.
-Horned mask, black filigree shoulder armour.
-Cape with trim.
-Potentially it is showing her rising from the table with the clothed still draped over her in the back ground there is multiple demon masked wearing men cloak off to show accessories underneath.
-Skull belt on male model .
+The woman on the table has the cloth drawn into her mouth as though she is breathing it in.
+The man in the mask is faintly visible in the background.
+She wears large dragon cuffs with onyx, a horned mask, black filigree shoulder armour, and a cape with trim.

 Behind the scene shot with Tanner.
 This even makes it look more like some vintage film.
 On the right side you see the hair artist Dani White.